ph4ntonn/Stowaway/README_EN.md

 startnode： ./stowaway_agent -m 127.0.0.1:9999 -l 10000 --startnode -s 123 --reconnect 5

   Meaning：

-  agent It means Stowaway is started as agent mode

   -m    It means Stowaway's monitor node's address (In this case,it's the node we started above)